evrekadev/evreka-api-doc/source/ops/task/detail.rst

 Data Structure
 ^^^^^^^^^^^^^^^^^
-Task ID is integer ID for the task to retrieve details.
+A valid integer is required as the Task ID to retrieve task details.

 Example Code
 ^^^^^^^^^^^^^^^^^